Laurea-AMK/emptypwmanager/README.md

 ## Background

-Develop a Python-based password manager that allows users tostore and retrieve website login credentials.
+Develop a Python-based password manager that allows users to store and retrieve website login credentials.
 Additionally, implement a password strength checker to encourage users to create strong passwords.
 If you time and motivation for more, also add a password generator feature that allows users to generate strong and random passwords when adding new entries to the password manager.
 You are provided with a coding templete, which as ready-make functions for Ceaser cipher excryption and decryption.
 Please note that the Caesar cipher encryption is only for educational purposes.
 Real-world password managers use strong encryption algorithms and secure storage methods.

 ## Prepatory actions